Rimsha-Bashir/Data-Engineering-Project-ZC-2025/Module - 4/notes/notes.md

         cast(vendorid as integer) as vendorid,
         -- ...
     ```
-    The `surrogate_key()` macro generates a hash of the `vendor_id` and `pickup_datetime` fields to create a unique identifier for each row.
+    The `surrogate_key()` macro generates a hash of the `vendor_id` and `lpep_pickup_datetime` fields to create a unique identifier for each row (as one vendor can only pickup one customer at the pickup time specified).
 A good practice is to include this surrogate key at the beginning of your table, as it helps define the granularity of the data.

 #### Developing the first staging model